When does the starter motor need to be replaced?

 You get into your car and you want to start your engine, but it doesn't want to turn over.
-This happens to many of us.
-Does this mean that your starter motor is bad?
+This has happened to many of us.
+Does this mean that the starter motor is bad?
 Not always.
 A bad starter motor is only one of the possible causes.
 How does it work?

 Car starter motor.

 The starter motor is attached to your engine.
 It's a small heavy-duty DC electric motor that is powered by a car battery.

 Are there any signs that a starter motor is going bad?
 Yes, but not always; sometimes a starter motor just stops working one day.
 In some cars when the starter motor is getting bad, you may notice that the engine won't turn over on the first attempt; it may take several tries before the starter motor engages.
 Sometimes a worn-out or shorted starter may turn over slower than usual, even if the battery is fully charged or new.
 In some cars a starter motor may produce an abnormal grinding or whining noise when it's going bad.
 Another sign is when at times a starter motor won't crank the engine when hot, but works fine when it's cold.

 How do mechanics check a starter motor?
 The old-day trick was to tap the starter motor lightly with a small hammer and see if it starts working after that.
 If it did, the mechanic would know the starter motor was bad.
 Today, mechanics simply measure the voltage at the starter motor terminals.
 A starter motor has two wires connected to it: a small control wire for the control circuit and a larger cable that is connected to the battery.
 If there is a battery voltage at both terminals when pressing the Start button or turning the key and the starter motor doesn't run, it's bad.

-Why does a starter motor fail?
+Why does the starter motor fail?
 It has several moving and rotating parts.
-Over time, things like electric carbon brushes, bearings and an overrunning clutch wear out.
+Over time, things like electric carbon brushes, bearings and an overrunning clutch can wear out.